Alluxio/alluxio/docs/en/Tiered-Locality.md

 See the [Configuration-Settings](Configuration-Settings.html) page for details on how to set configuration properties.

 It is also possible to configure tiered identity info via script.
-By default Alluxio looks for a script at `${ALLUXIO_HOME}/conf/tiered_identity.sh`.
-You can override this location by setting
+By default Alluxio searches the classpath for a script named `alluxio-locality.sh`.
+You can override this name by setting

 ```
 alluxio.locality.script=/path/to/script